araobp/spielzeug/robot/rpi/src/github.com/araobp/README.md

 I have started writing the manager part.

-Here is an event log received by the manager:
+Here is events received by the manager:
 ```
 2016/12/18 21:51:20 Temperature: 22 (degrees Celsius)
 2016/12/18 21:51:20 Event received: 361007